Minor updates 7/21. Going back soon for a full review.

 I have not been back to Higgins for another lunch since that ill-fated afternoon, so I don’t know if this is a strange aberration or a normal thing.
 The food tasted like someone had mixed up the bottles in the kitchen, and maybe the vinegar and olive oil had been switched, but obviously, the food wasn’t being tasted before leaving the kitchen.
 Maybe the lunch chef had dropped dead, I don’t know.
 I do know there was no excuse for what we were served.
 In a month or two when I’m feeling strong, I will return for lunch, and if it’s better, I will update the review.

 Lunch aside, I was generally happy with Higgins.
 You will walk out the door with enough leftovers for a good lunch the next day.
-Like most places, there are hits and misses, but Higgins restaurant is generally good and is a nice place to take out of town guests.
-Now if they’d just freshen up the inside.
+Like most places, there are hits and misses, but Higgins restaurant is generally good and is a nice place to take out-of-town guests.

 - Service: A, Lunch: C-